esonderegger/jagss/readme.md

 ## Usage

 Jagss is called from the command line.
-First, to build a jagss project in the current directory, type:
+First, to build a new jagss project, type:

+    mkdir projectname
+    cd projectname
     jagss --create less

 This will create a less folder and a file named folder-name.less inside it, which will